drduh/YubiKey-Guide/README.md

 $ scp ~/.gnupg/pubring.kbx remote:~/.gnupg/
 ```

-* Finally, to enable agent forwarding for a given machine, add the following to the local machine's ssh config file `~/.ssh/config` (your agent sockets may be different):
+* Finally, enable agent forwarding for a given machine by adding the following to the local machine's ssh config file `~/.ssh/config` (your agent sockets may be different):

 ```
 Host